 The Texas Higher Education Coordinating Board (THECB) allows students to earn only one AAS in Music in Performance.
 Students may choose from one of the following five specializations: Instrumental, Jazz Studies, Music Theater, Piano Studio or Voice.

-Perform musical works at the sophomore college level on a musical instrument, voice or conducting.
+- Perform musical works at the sophomore college level on a musical instrument, voice or conducting. - · Demonstrate knowledge of music theory, ear training, music literature and music business at the sophomore college level.